Welcome to Why Affiliate Marketing

 Discount coupon

-An offer code is issued to a buyer at an exclusive price, by the affiliate.
-Any visitor who uses the code will have the sale logged as being generated by the affiliate.
-This method can be harder to implement and depends greatly on your shopping cart or order system.
+Specific discount coupon codes are assigned to specific affiliates.
+Any visitor who uses an affiliates code will have the sale logged as being referred by that affiliate.
+This method can be harder to implement and depends greatly on your shopping cart or order processing system.

 Using this method you create a template website.
 When an affiliate signs up they are given their own replicated pages which they can often edit to include their own phone number, email, etc. All orders made from the affiliates website can be tracked directly to the affiliate.
-Such systems are not very common these days as it is difficult to implement anything more than the simplest or replicated sites.
-It can also prove very difficult to keep all the replicated sites up to date.
+Such systems are not very common these days for a number of reasons: lots of very similar pages/websites are usually marked as spam by search engines, and can dramatically damage your search rankings; it is difficult to implement anything more than the simplest of replicated sites; it can prove very difficult to keep all the replicated sites up to date.

 Options for starting an Affiliate program